ucscXena/cohortMetaData/hub_atacseq.xenahubs.net/Figure1DE/Figure1DE_walk_through.md

 3. __Add ATAC-seq peak ESCA\_60954, which is the peak for rs6983267__ Click 'Add Column' and enter 'ESCA\_60954' as the 'Gene or Position'.
 Click 'show Advanced' and choose 'All peak signal' under 'ATAC-seq'.
 Click 'done'.

 	> Note that you need to enter 'ESCA_60954'.
-If you can always edit the label to read 'rs6983267' by clicking on it and typing.
+After adding the column you can always edit the label to read 'rs6983267' by clicking on the label.

 	> Note that the color threshold in the images are different (max:4 min:-2) than what is used by default.
 See [this help](https://ucsc-xena.gitbook.io/project/how-do-i/how-do-i-change-the-color-threshold-for-a-column) for more information.

-	> We could see that rs6983267 is more accessible in COAD, which is predicted from [Pomerantz 2009](https://www.ncbi.nlm.nih.gov/pubmed/19561607).
-It is also more accessible in breast and other squamous cancer types.
+	> We could see that rs6983267 is more accessible in COAD and PRAD, which is predicted from [Pomerantz 2009](https://www.ncbi.nlm.nih.gov/pubmed/19561607) and [Yeager 2007](https://www.nature.com/articles/ng2022).
+It is also accessible in breast and other squamous cancer types.

 4. __Add ATAC-seq peak STAD\_57221, which is the peak for rs35252396.__  Repeat step 3 for STAD\_57221.

-	> We could see that rs35252396 is more accessible in KIRC, which is predicted from [Grampp 2016](https://www.nature.com/articles/ncomms13183).
+	> We can see that rs35252396 is more accessible in KIRC, which is predicted from [Grampp 2016](https://www.nature.com/articles/ncomms13183).

 	> Bookmark: <http://xenabrowser.net/heatmap/?bookmark=65966798c18f3f361b751609a66d3a6d>

 5. __Examine peaks in the region surrounding rs6983267.__ Click 'Add Column' and enter 'chr8:127369679-127432497' as the 'Gene or Position'.
 Click 'Show Advanced' and choose 'All peak signal' under 'ATAC-seq'.
 Click 'done'.

 	> We could see from Step 3 that rs6983267 had cancer-dependent accessibility.
 In this step we are examining if these trends are just for this peak or if they affect a wider region.
-We see here that while some peaks nearby have a similar trend, this is isolated to this peak.
+We see here that while some peaks nearby show changes in accessibility, this the observed cancer type-specificity of rs6983267 is isolated to this peak.

 6. __Examine peaks in the region surrounding rs35252396.__ Repeat step 5 for 'chr8:127841010-127911511'

-	> Similarly, for rs35252396  we see here that while some peaks nearby have a similar trend, this is isolated to this peak.
+	> Similarly, for rs35252396  we see here that while some peaks nearby have a similar trend, this is isolated peaks that are active in renal cancer types.

 7. __Examine peaks around MYC.__ Click on 'Add Column' and enter 'chr8:127715668-127760786' as the 'Gene or Position'.
 Click 'show Advanced' and choose 'All peak signal' under 'ATAC-seq'.
 Click 'done'.